`

 Patriots Day Parade, Concord MA.

-The parade is scheduled to step off from Hunt Gym at 9:00am on Monday, April 15th, rain or shine.
+The parade is scheduled, rain or shine.
 The 2.5-mile route takes the march along Main Street, the Milldam, and Monument Square, up Lowell Road and Liberty Street to the North Bridge Visitor Center of Minute Man National Historical Park, then along Monument Street back to Main Street (map).

 Battle Road Anniversary Hike